erinkittrick/erinkittrick/README.md

 - 👋 Hi, I’m @erinkittrick
-- 👀 I’m interested in learning more about coding to help in my pusuit of UX Design.
+- 👀 I’m interested in learning more about coding to help in my pursuit of UX Design.
 - 🌱 I’m currently learning CSS

 <!---